Factor X

-Factor X is activated, by hydrolysis, into factor Xa by both factor IX (with its cofactor, factor VIII in a complex known as intrinsic tenase) and factor VII with its cofactor, tissue factor (a complex known as extrinsic tenase).
+Factor X is activated, by hydrolysis, into factor Xa by both factor IX with its cofactor, factor VIII in a complex known as intrinsic pathway; and factor VII with its cofactor, tissue factor in a complex known as extrinsic pathway.
 It is therefore the first member of the final common pathway or thrombin pathway.

-It acts by cleaving prothrombin in two places (an arg-thr and then an arg-ile bond), which yields the active thrombin.
+It acts by cleaving prothrombin in two places (an Arg-Thr and then an Arg-Ile bond), which yields the active thrombin.
 This process is optimized when factor Xa is complexed with activated co-factor V in the prothrombinase complex.

 Factor Xa is inactivated by protein Z-dependent protease inhibitor (ZPI), a serine protease inhibitor (serpin).
 The affinity of this protein for factor Xa is increased 1000-fold by the presence of protein Z, while it does not require protein Z for inactivation of factor XI.
 Defects in protein Z lead to increased factor Xa activity and a propensity for thrombosis.
 The half life of factor X is 40–45 hours.